From AHA to hyaluronic acid, here’s the A to Z of skincare so you can make informed decisions for your next purchase.

 Retinol: A retinol is basically a weaker, over-the-counter form of retinoid, but they both share the same benefits to varying extents.

 Salicylic acid: It is a type of BHA commonly used in cleansers, moisturisers and acne treatments.
+Popular for oily, combination and acne-prone skin, it helps to exfoliate and dives deep into the skin to unclog pores and remove blackheads and bacteria.

 Sodium laureth sulphate (SLES): Not to be confused with the harmful SLS (see below), this is a safe foaming detergent used in cleansers and body washes.